Non-Homestead Operational Millage

 This is not a Bond proposal and does not authorize the district to borrow money for a specific construction or renovation program.

-What occurs if the measure fails to pass?
+What would occur if the measure fails to pass?

 If the proposal is not approved by voters:

-- The State of Michigan will not replace the lost local funding.
+• The State of Michigan would not replace the lost local funding.

-- The district will have to reduce its operational budget by that amount, which may affect student programs, staffing levels, and general services.
+• The district would likely need to reduce its operational budget by that amount, which would affect student programs, staffing levels and general services.

 What does the $3,782,870 equate to in the Fowlerville Community Schools budget?